Accessibility Testing Standards

 - Keyboard Commands (https://doit.illinois.gov/initiatives/accessibility/testing/keyboard)

-Additional testing may be performed by trained testers using the following assistive technology tools:
+Additional testing may be performed by trained testers using the following assistive technologies:

 - NVDA screen reader (https://www.nvaccess.org)